 Geeks Who Drink– If you feel like flexing your brain and challenging yourself to some tough trivia, Las Vegas hosts “Geeks Who Drink” in several locations on Wednesday and Thursday nights.
 The locations are at some of the best local bars both on and off the Strip.
 Geeks Who Drink is slowly taking of the U.S bar scene with locations everywhere from Alaska to Las Vegas.
 Put together your dream team and join the growing phenomenon.

-DEF CON– Half party, half crazed Hacker convention DEF CON is the longest running, largest and possibly the most underground hacking convention out there.
-Hackers, military personnel and journalists alike join together for hacking competitions, conferences, capture the flag involving computers and networks (Come on you didn’t believe they were actually running did you?), lock picking and more.
-DEF CON isn’t for everyone, but if you have a nack for hacking then check out their website for FAQs and info.
+DEF CON– Half party, half-crazed Hacker convention DEF CON is the longest running, largest and possibly the most underground hacking convention out there.
+Hackers, military personnel, and journalists alike join together for hacking competitions, conferences, capture the flag involving computers and networks (Come on you didn’t believe they were actually running did you?), lock picking and more.
+DEF CON isn’t for everyone, but if you have a knack for hacking then check out their website for FAQs and info.